UF-CompLing/Resources/machine_learning101.md

 What this means, I'll explain shortly, but I'd first like to give a quick few words on terminology:

-The terms **data mining**, **machine learning**, **artificial intelligence**, and **statistics**, etc... are words that often bandied about as kinds of "catch-all" labels, and while they may seem inately complicated, the general ideas and goals behind each field are relatively easily communicated and distinguished.
+The terms **data mining**, **machine learning**, **artificial intelligence**, and **statistics**, etc... are words that often bandied about as kinds of "catch-all" labels, and while they may seem innately complicated, the general ideas and goals behind each field are relatively easily communicated and distinguished.

 * **Data Mining** refers to the process by which useful information is "mined" from data, typically by using sophisticated algorithms and procedures, many of which come from **machine learning**.
-* **Machine Learning** refers to the subset of problems encounted in trying to build processes and machines which are able to improve at their given task over time (as they acquire more data).
+* **Machine Learning** refers to the subset of problems encountered in trying to build processes and machines which are able to improve at their given task over time (as they acquire more data).
 An extreme expression of this is the study of **Artificial Intelligence**.
 * **Statistics** itself is only tangentially related in that it is the field which substantiates a lot of the ideas and math behind the algorithms used in the fields mentioned above.

 Another way to think about these fields is by the degree of automation that is sought.